 However, pure server-side tracking can only record data that is already known at the point of downloading a web page – but important user interactions often take place after the page has been downloaded, e. g., clicks or interactions with on-page elements.

 But realization of such a server-side tracking system can also by quite challenging, as it needs to be built from scratch up.

 A hybrid tracking method combines the advantages of server- and client-side tracking.
 Dynamic interactions can be recorded in the browser and sent on to the server.
-With this approach, it is best practice to keep the involved client scripts as small as possible, and to have the tracking server to operate within the same domain as the website.
+With this approach, it is best practice to keep the involved client scripts as small as possible, and to have the tracking server to operate within the same domain or subdomain as the website.

 This way, the tracking setup remains in a first-party context, and communication with third parties takes place in the background, seperated from the user client.
 Chances of tracking being prevented by the browser are extremely small with this solution.